-

 Summary

-Mesmerizing global audiences, Mark Kramer's acoustic piano electrifies emotions, stirs intimacy, and discreetly ventures beyond prior boundaries in jazz.
+Mesmerizing global audiences, Mark Kramer's acoustic piano electrifies emotions, stirs intimacy, and increasingly ventures beyond prior boundaries in jazz.
 Telarc/Concord/Warner EA and other firms distribute Mark’s recordings.
 The Mark Kramer-Eddie Gomez Trio, releasing 8 albums together, headlines on leading stages worldwide.
-Mark [recipient of best Philly jazz pianist and trio, recognized as one of America’s top undiscovered Jazz pianists for successive years] heralds his ~ 40th trio recording and has begun touring again after a short obligatory interlude.
+Mark [recipient of best Philly jazz pianist and trio, recognized as one of America’s top undiscovered Jazz pianists for successive years] would herald his now ~ 45th recording.
+And at this time following almost a decade of obligatory interludes, 3 non-derivative fully new completed collections are already scheduled for release by the end of 2025.

-Short and long biographies, video and audio are available at https://mark-kramer.com/press-kit
+Short and long biographies, video and audio are also available at https://mark-kramer.com/press-kit

 This video is one of 11 recorded on 2 DEC 2016.
-It documents the finale ("AS IS" - a piece composed by Mark Kramer) of a concert in which the Mark Kramer Trio [MKT] (with the acclaimed Eddie Gomez and Billy Drummond) headlined for a sold-out ticketed audience of about 500.
+It ("AS IS" - a piece composed by Mark ) documents the finale of a concert in which the Mark Kramer Trio [MKT] (with the acclaimed Eddie Gomez and Billy Drummond) headlined for a sold-out ticketed audience of about 500.

-This video is also memorable because this concert had only been performed under duress.
-Had it not been pre-contracted it would not have been performed at all: i.e., from 2013 until recently Mark had taken a voluntary break from performance schedule to care for his wife (who died several weeks following this concert) after her long struggle with cancer.
-Mark is just now happily returning full force to his previous career in music.
+This concert is also memorable in that it been performed under considerable duress.
+Had it not been pre-contracted it would not have been performed at all: i.e., from 2013 until 2019 Mark had taken a voluntary break from his performance schedule to care for his wife (who died several weeks following this concert) after her long struggle with cancer.
+Mark is just now happily returning to his previous activities in music.

 improvised Performance based on a standard